pashifika/rollingFiles/README.md

 -----------------------------------------------------------
 Package rollingFiles provides a rolling logger.

+Download and Install

+    go get github.com/pashifika/rollingFiles@v2.2.0

-Note that this is v2.2 of rollingFiles, and should be imported using gopkg.in
+Note that this is v2.2 of rollingFiles, and should be imported using github.com
 thusly:

     import "github.com/pashifika/rollingFiles"